Holographic complexity of Born-Infeld black holes: BI black holes in massive gravity

 Collecting our calculations, adding up all the contributions to $\delta I$ (\ref{bulkm}), (\ref{Km}) and (\ref{jointm}), we finally arrive at

 where $M, Q, \Phi$ are respectively mass, electric charge and potential of the black hole

 and

-Note that, action growth of BI black holes in massive gravity (\ref{onemassive}) takes the identical form with the one of EBI black holes\cite{1702.06766}.
+Note that, action growth of the BI black holes in massive gravity (\ref{onemassive}) takes the identical form with that of EBI black holes\cite{1702.06766}.
 However, graviton mass affects action growth through back-reaction on the geometry.
 The $m\rightarrow0$ limit of (\ref{massiveBH}) leads to black holes of EBI gravity

-When mass and charge of the black holes are fixed, we have $f(r)-\hat{f}(r)<0$ (given $c_i$ negative\cite{1409.2369}) due to the graviton mass, which implies $r_{+}>\hat{r}_{+}$, therefore graviton mass leads BI black hole in massive gravity to complexitify faster than their Einstein gravity counterparts.
+When mass and electric charge of the black hole are fixed, we have $f(r)-\hat{f}(r)<0$ (given $c_i$ negative\cite{1409.2369}) due to the graviton mass, which implies $r_{+}>\hat{r}_{+}$ ($\hat{r}_{+}$ is the horizon of the EBI black hole (\ref{EBIBH})), therefore graviton mass leads BI black hole in massive gravity to complexitify faster than their Einstein gravity counterparts, just as the upper plot in Fig.\ref{fig2} shows.

-It is easy to note also that, when $q\rightarrow0$, action growth rate (\ref{onemassive}) reduces to the one of AdS-Schwarzschild black holes, for which Lloyd's bound is saturated.
+It is easy to note that, when $q\rightarrow0$, action growth rate (\ref{onemassive}) reduces to the one of AdS-Schwarzschild black holes, for which Lloyd's bound is saturated (shown by the blue line of the upper plot in Fig.\ref{fig2}).
 Although the causal structure of single-horizoned BI black holes is identical with the one of AdS-Schwarzschild black holes, the manners of action growth differ between the two types of black holes due to the presence of electromagnetic field.
 Therefore, BI electromagnetic field slows down complexification of the black holes.

 For black holes with inner and outer horizons, the causal structure of which is shown by the right panel of Fig.\ref{fig1}.
-Bulk contribution to $\delta I$ is given by
+Bulk contributions to $\delta I$ are given by